Dōkai Bay: Physical geography

-Dōkai Bay, located in the northern part of Kyushu island, streches from the sea (Hibiki Nada) on the east side of the island to the west into the land.
+Dōkai Bay, located in the northern part of Kyushu island, stretches from the sea (Hibiki Nada) on the east side of the island to the west into the land.
 It is long and narrow, shaped like waterway, and measures five to six hundred meters wide and 13 kilometers long.
 The average depth is shallow, about 7 meters.

 The formation of Dōkai Bay is closely related to the Quaternary cooling.
 During the last glacial period, rivers formed a valley here.

 There are rivers that flow into the bay, including Egawa River, but they are all small and they all flow into the bay at the innermost point of the bay.

 The flow pattern of water masses in Dōkai Bay is a typical estuarine circulation.
 Throughout the year, the predominant current in the surface layer is toward the mouth of the bay, while the predominant current in the bottom layer is toward the interior of the bay.
 The surface water in the inner bay does not mix vertically, but flows along the surface and flushes out of the bay within two or two and a half days.